Minimal velocity estimates and soft mode bounds for the massless spin-boson model: Model and result

 \section{Model and result}

 This paper provides technical tools to prove asymptotic completeness for some models of quantum field theory with massless bosons.
 These tools complement those developed in \cite{deroeckkupiainenphotonbound} and also their proof is to a large extent parallel to the latter.
-Therefore, we refer the reader to \cite{deroeckkupiainenphotonbound} for an extended motivation of the model and to \cite{deroeckkupiainengriesemer} for a discussion of asymptotic completeness.
-We first introduce the model and state the result, and then, in Section \ref{sec: discussion}, we briefly discuss the results in this paper.
+Therefore, we refer the reader to \cite{deroeckkupiainenphotonbound} for an extended motivation of the model and relevant references, and to \cite{deroeckkupiainengriesemer} for a discussion of asymptotic completeness.
+Suffice it so say here that interest in the rigorous theory of such models was revived by work on non-relativistic quantum electrodynamics, see e.g.\ \cite{bachfrohlichsigalqed,spohnbook} We first introduce the model and state the result, and then, in Section \ref{sec: discussion}, we discuss the results in this paper.